 7. Get the CEO and top-level management involved.

 Executive involvement in a social knowledge network is very valuable, as employees pay special attention to what leaders have to share.
 Top level management should post openly about company activities to keep employees inspired about the broader picture of the organization.
 Management contributions should push brand, company culture, and core values.
 Management should also share industry and competitor news, trends, and expectations.

 8. Determine and reward achievement of Key Performance Indicators.

 Financial and non-financial benefits are important ways to encourage employee engagement in your social knowledge network.
 Gift cards, time off, or simple acknowledgment given to active users are good ways to inspire employees to participate more.
 Rewards given to the most active team or department will encourage group involvement and can be a great way to spark participation.

 9. Upload company documents and shared files.

 Ensure that your social knowledge network is the main place to access information, forms, presentations, and documents of all kinds.
 Keep all documents updated and organized so that they are accurate and searchable within the platform.
-Onboarding information, required customer forms, sales presentations, marketing tools, company calendars, and price lists should all be easily accessible on your social knowledge network.
-This will immediately spark network participation because these documents are needed by many people in your organization who will now access them through your social knowledge network.
+This will naturally lead to network participation because these documents are needed by many people in your organization who will now access them through your social knowledge network.

 Research from the 2014 Social Business Global Executive Study shows only 17 percent of respondents see their organization as having mature social business practices.
 Following these steps will help you successfully integrate your social knowledge network into the flow of work.
 Once your organization becomes a true social business, you’ll see measurable value in improved innovation, talent management, and operations.